abrar-raad1705/Windows-Battery-Health/README.md

 # Windows-Battery-Health
-By running the .bat file, we get the "Battery Health" of windows laptop :3
+By running the .bat file, we get the "Battery Health" of windows laptops :3

 Caution:
 1. Make sure the .py file is in the same directory as the .bat file.
 And also there can't be another batteryhealth.py file in the same directory.